 In drone racing, competitors fly around specially constructed circuits, dodging obstacles and passing through gates at break-neck speeds.
 This combination of speed, skill, and an exciting First-Person View (FPV) element that lets fans experience the thrills and spills close up, has made it one of the fastest growing forms of aviation in the world today.
 As the world governing body for all air sports, the FAI has ensured it is at the heart of the action by launching a number of drone sports events.
 These include the epic FAI Drone Racing World Cup and the third edition of the FAI World Drone Racing Championship that will take place in Namwon, Korea, in October 2023.

-other New Sports
+New Sports AND DISCIPLINES

-One of FAI’s main priorities is to encourage new recruits to take up air sports, and boosting new disciplines is an important part of this.
-Impressive and – with dedicated wind tunnels now in most major cities – increasingly accessible, indoor skydiving is a great example of how the federation can help a recently conceived air sport to become a global success.
+Impressive to watch, and increasingly accessible (with dedicated wind tunnels now in most major cities), indoor skydiving is a great example of how the federation can help a recently conceived air sport to become a global success.
 With roots in parachuting, it’s another fun, young discipline that almost anyone can try!
+In April 2023 the 4th FAI World Indoor Skydiving Championships took place in Slovakia.

 Digital developments